 Injuries such as Runners Knee and shin splints are common for those who run, regardless of how regularly, and often present pain in the kneecap or in the side of the shins.
 Other injuries such as a tear in the Achilles tendon or the Anterior Cruciate Ligament (ACL)are common sporting injuries, which severely impact and limit any movement of the legs and the ability to walk or support the body’s weight.

 The most common of all leg injuries is the simple cramp, an involuntary contraction of one or more muscles, often the result of muscle overuse or strain.
 While harmless in most cases, cramps can cause several moments of pain or uncomfortableness.

-Building strength can also limit the chance of major ligament damage, as the muscles become use to certain types of movement.
-Provided they are done with correct form, exercises such as squats and lunges can limit major injuries.
+Building strength can also limit the chance of major ligament damage, as the muscles become used to certain types of movement.
+Provided they are done with the correct form, exercises such as squats and lunges can limit major injuries.